kailash-manasarovar/statement/docs/timeline/2024/may.md

 ![Beams clown](../../content/tweets/beams-clown.png)

-- This is a good example of the pattern of content coming from the various anonymous accounts that have interacted with me, which I know are related to the trumpet teacher and Domingo:
+- This is a good example of the pattern of content coming from the various anonymous accounts that have interacted with me, which I know are related to the trumpet teacher and Dominic:
     - Subtle threats of violence.
     - Subtle mentions of knowledge we share.
     - Trigger words and symbols, memes.